ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS on Raspberry PI
 =======================
-ConPaaS on Raspberry PI is an extension to the ConPaaS project which uses one (or more) Raspberry PI(s) 2 Model B to create a cloud for deploying applications.
+ConPaaS on Raspberry PI is an extension to the ConPaaS project which uses one (or more) Raspberry PI(s) 2 or 3 Model B to create a cloud for deploying applications.
 Each Raspberry PI is configured as an OpenStack compute node (using LXC containers), running only the minimal number of OpenStack services required on such a node (``nova-compute`` and ``cinder-volume``).
 All the other OpenStack services, such as Glance, Keystone, Horizon etc., are moved outside